 Right?
 Let’s consider the evidence.
 We’ll look at three types of evidence: presumptive, circumstantial, and experimental.

 Here is a question that certainly sounds like an impasse for believing in spirituality: how would something nonphysical ever “push” something physical?
-Isn’t that as nonsensical as asking how the brain could use the five senses to perceive something immaterial?
+Isn’t that as nonsensical as asking how a square could be a circle, or how black could be white, or how the brain could use the five senses to perceive something immaterial?
 Wouldn’t it completely defy the laws of physics and take us into the land of unicorns and fairy tales?

 Therefore, since we cannot defy the laws of physics, the scientific establishment presupposes materialism.
 That means that both information and the ones perceiving information simply must be physical things.
 No other option can be tolerated.
 Our minds simply have to be matter-in-motion.
 As Francis Crick, co-discoverer of the double-helix structure of DNA, put it, “‘You,’ your joys and your sorrows, your memories and ambitions, your sense of personal identity and free will, are in fact no more than the behavior of a vast assembly of nerve cells and their associated molecules.”[vii]
 Did you notice the quotation marks he put around you?
 As he explained in an interview with The New York Times, “The view of ourselves as ‘persons’ is just as erroneous as the view that the Sun goes around the Earth.”[viii]

 Now although Crick’s worldview is the norm in university science departments today, there are certainly a number of rogue scientists who find this stance to be patently absurd.
 As one Harvard professor and a couple of his colleagues who dared to challenge the establishment put it, “It amounts to saying that table salt, once it enters the body, finds a way to dissolve in the blood, enter the brain, and in so doing, learns to think, feel, and reason.”[ix]